System related traps

-General alerts and error messages occurring on SPS.
+General alerts and error messages occurring on SSB.

-Note that alerts on general alerts and errors are sent whenever there is an alert or error level message in the SPS system log.
+Note, that alerts on general alerts and errors are sent whenever there is an alert or error level message in the SSB system log.
 These messages are very verbose and mainly useful only for debugging purposes.

 Enabling these alerts may result in multiple e-mails or SNMP traps sent about the same event.

 ||An error occurred in the database where SSB stores alerts and accounting information.
 Contact our support team (see About us for contact information).|